For more information or to get a quote contact us today

 First off, we cover malpractice.
 Malpractice occurs when a midwife, through an alleged negligent act or omission, causes injury to a patient.
 The alleged negligence may be the result of errors in diagnosis, treatment, or aftercare.
 Under the law, to be considered malpractice, a claim must show three criteria: a violation of the standard of care, an injury caused by negligence, and significant damage caused by the injury.
 The law respects certain medical standards that are recognized as acceptable treatment by prudent healthcare professionals.
 These are the standards of care.
 If these standards are not met, then negligence may be alleged.
 The plaintiff must then prove that he sustained an injury via alleged negligence.
 If there is an injury without negligence, or negligence without injury, the claim will not hold.
 Finally, the plaintiff must prove that significant damages resulted from an injury via negligence.
 To pursue a claim, the plaintiff must demonstrate the injury resulted in unusual pain, suffering, or hardship.
 Examples of malpractice include unnecessary surgery, poor aftercare, and misdiagnosis.

-Second, we provide Director’s and Officer’s insurance, a type of liability insurance that protects against claims made nonprofit organizations, educational institutions, or privately held firms.
+Second, we provide Director’s and Officer’s insurance, a type of liability insurance that protects against claims made by nonprofit organizations, educational institutions, or privately held firms.
 The policy functions as a wall against management errors and omissions, covering claims made as a result of managerial decisions.

 Third, we provide general liability coverage, which covers the cost of claims resulting from bodily injury and property damage.
 For example, a patient slips on the hospital floor and decides to sue.
 This is the insurance that will protect you.
 Similarly, if you lose a patient’s personal effects, this insurance will cover the costs of the suit.